-Today this hilly community with its winding roads is a treasure-trove of lovely homes from historic Craftsman to homes built by notable architects such as John Lautner, James De Long, Gregory Ain, Rudolph Schindler and Fung + Blatt to name a few.
-It is also known for it's phenomenal parks such as Moon Canyon Park, to watch the moon rise and Elyria Canyon Park, to hike and enjoy the 35 acres of of land protected by the Santa Monica Mountain Conservancy.
+Today this hilly community with its winding roads is a treasure-trove of lovely homes from historic Craftsman from the early 1900’s to homes built by notable architects such as John Lautner, James De Long, Gregory Ain, Rudolph Schindler and Fung + Blatt to name a few.
+It is a community known for its phenomenal parks and green spaces such as Moon Canyon Park, to watch the moon rise and Elyria Canyon Park, to hike and enjoy the 35 acres of land protected by the Santa Monica Mountain Conservancy, and Rainbow Canyon where the wildlife thrives and lives in harmony with the community.
 Mt Washington Elementary is another drawing point for the hill, with a reputation bar none and a community which supports it fully.

 If you’re looking for a home in a community that is central to all of NELA and downtown Los Angeles, but has the elements of living in the country with hiking paths, trees and green spaces and winding roads (often dirt), then a home in Mt.
 Washington might be just what you are looking for.